JoeySoprano420/Astra/README.md

 Step 1: Create a function to check whether a number is prime.
 Step 2: Define functions that generate Fibonacci numbers filtered by conditions (prime, odd, or even).
 Step 3: Use the existing Fibonacci function and apply the filters.

+Conclusion
+Multithreading: We implemented multithreaded Fibonacci computation for higher values of n, significantly improving performance by running tasks in parallel.
+Visualization: A graphical visualization of the Fibonacci sequence is introduced, allowing users to plot the sequence for any number of terms.
+Sequence Customization: Additional filters for generating custom Fibonacci sequences (prime, odd, and even Fibonacci numbers) were added, making the Fibonacci function even more versatile.
+With these enhancements, the AstraPrime language now offers super advanced multithreading, visualization capabilities, and custom sequence generation rules, making it a powerful tool for mathematical and computational applications.